asappinc/generativeagent-amazon-connect/aws-cdk-go/quickstart/README.md

    2. ### Complete the configuration file

-      Before deploying the infrastructure, you need to provide a valid configuration file by editing  `config.sample.json` file located at the root level of the project.
+      Before deploying the infrastructure, you need to provide a valid configuration file by editing the `config.sample.json` file located at the root level of the project.
 This file provides necessary environment details, and must follow the structure outlined below:

       ```json
       {